cloudblog004/fantasticfoodies/content/en/posts/3279-simple-way-to-make-super-quick-homemade-creamy-pesto-chicken.md

 1. Prepare 1/4 cup creme fraiche (can be replaced with sour cream)

 Stir in the pesto and Parmesan.
-Creamy Pesto Chicken &amp; Bow Ties is another perfect example of all you can do with condensed cream of chicken soup and a package of chicken breasts!
+Creamy Pesto Chicken & Bow Ties is another perfect example of all you can do with condensed cream of chicken soup and a package of chicken breasts!
 One-skillet creamy red pesto chicken with cherry tomatoes.
 You&#39;re in for a dinner that&#39;s pure comfort.

 <!--inarticleads2-->